anthonycorletti/snok/README.md

 ## ⚙️ Installation

-After you've created your Python 3.11+ virtual environment, install Snok with:
+After you've created your Python 3.11+ virtual environment in a new directory, install Snok:

 ```sh
 pip install snok